prof-redstone/sandbox/README.md

 - fire : air with fire set to on, can propagate heat but won't move or evolve.

-- steam : generated when water is heated, float up and after a moment coldowns down back to water and raindrops.
+- steam : generated when water is heated, float up and after a moment cooldown back to water and raindrops.

-- saltwater : produced by dissolving salt in water, will generate steam and salt cell when heated.
+- salt-water : produced by dissolving salt in water, will generate steam and salt cell when heated.